Citizen Shield – technological, behavioural and societal solutions for protective actions to tackle pandemics

 We are a group of experts on social psychology and on technical solutions such as material science, polymer chemistry, physics, mechanical engineering and manufacturing technology.
 Together we create a unique combination of technical and behavioural science in order to create new interdisciplinary shield concepts.

 The outputs of this project include high-quality affordable and acceptable protective solutions and behavioural concepts, which together also solve more common and continuously occurring similar challenges.
 Thus, everyday protection means become simply convertible to a special situation and escalation can be avoided.
 The project evaluates the efficiency and usability of existing technological personal protection methods and seeks for ways to upgrade their performance, simultaneously clarifying social and medical acceptance.
 The project also evaluates the feasibility of imparting social and behavioural science tools and concepts to strengthen the government’s capacity to take up effective action to influence citizen’s behaviour, where heavy regulations are not possible..

-Partners: Two research organisations in Finland: VTT Technical Research Centre of Finland and University of Helsinki
+Partners: Two research organisations in Finland: VTT Technical Research Centre of Finland and Tampere University

 Total funding: 1.9 M €